vmikk/symlink2file/README.md

 ## Note: Experimental project

+> [!CAUTION]
-Please be aware that this is an experimental project, developed primarily for testing purposes and as a means to explore and understand the capabilities of the Go programming language.
+> Please be aware that this is an experimental project, developed primarily for testing purposes and as a means to explore and understand the capabilities of the Go programming language.

-Therefore, the code might not cover all edge cases or be suitable for production use.
+> Therefore, the code might not cover all edge cases or be suitable for production use.
 Users are encouraged to use this tool in non-critical environments and to thoroughly test it in their specific use cases.